Management of Children Receiving Antiretroviral Therapy

 Structured Treatment Interruptions

-Structured treatment interruptions are scheduled periods of time during which ART is not prescribed or administered.
-This strategy was once considered a method for providing patients with time off ART to reduce the risk of toxicity and costs.
+Structured treatment interruptions are scheduled periods of time during which oral ART is not prescribed or administered.
+This strategy was once considered a method for providing people with time off ART to reduce the risk of toxicity and costs.
 Randomized clinical trials of adults with HIV have demonstrated that structured treatment interruptions are associated with significantly higher morbidity and mortality than continuous ART.8 Current U.S. Department of Health and Human Services HIV treatment guidelines recommend against planned, long-term structured treatment interruptions in adults (see Discontinuation or Interruption of Antiretroviral Therapy in the Adult and Adolescent Antiretroviral Guidelines).
+The introduction of long-acting injectable regimens may reduce the desire for structured treatment interruptions used solely to relieve the burden of daily dosing of oral ART.

 Few studies have evaluated structured treatment interruption in children.
 In one trial from Europe and Thailand (PENTA 11), 109 children (median age 9 years) on ART and with virologic suppression were randomized to receive continuous therapy (CT) or to undergo treatment interruption.
-Although no significant differences in rates of adverse events (AEs) were observed between the two groups at 2 years, 19 of 56 children (34%) in the structured treatment interruption arm met CD4 criteria to restart therapy between 6 and 42 weeks after interruption, suggesting that the time off ART provided by this strategy was ultimately limited.9,10 The Children with HIV Early Antiretroviral Therapy (CHER) trial in South Africa was designed to determine whether infants who initiated ART early could safely discontinue therapy at either 40 weeks or 96 weeks; infants would reinitiate treatment based on CD4 decline.
-The median time to the start of continuous ART after interruption was 3 weeks (interquartile range [IQR] 26–45 weeks) among the infants who discontinued ART after 40 weeks, and 70 weeks (IQR 35–109 weeks) among the infants who discontinued ART after 96 weeks.11,12 A secondary analysis of neurodevelopmental outcomes at age 5 years did not show any significant differences among the children in the different study arms.13 However, brain magnetic resonance imaging studies in a subset of participants found that children with HIV on interrupted ART (n = 21) had a thicker cortex than uninfected controls in the left frontal and right insular regions, but children with HIV on CT (n = 25) showed no difference from controls; the clinical significance of these differences is not known.14 In another randomized trial, 12 of 21 infants in the treatment interruption arm met ART restart criteria within 3 months.15 In summary, although trials of structured treatment interruptions in children have not shown significant short-term morbidity, the gains in time off ART are limited, and the long-term outcomes remain unknown.
+Although no significant differences in rates of adverse events (AEs) were observed between the two groups at 2 years, 19 of 56 children (34%) in the structured treatment interruption arm met CD4 criteria to restart therapy between 6 and 42 weeks after interruption; thus, the additional time off ART provided by the strategy ultimately was fairly limited.9,10 The Children with HIV Early Antiretroviral Therapy (CHER) trial in South Africa was designed to determine whether infants who initiated ART early could safely discontinue therapy at either 40 weeks or 96 weeks; infants would reinitiate treatment based on CD4 decline.
+There was no continued ART group.
+The median time to the start of continuous ART after interruption was 33 weeks (interquartile range [IQR] 26–45 weeks) among the infants who discontinued ART after 40 weeks, and 70 weeks (IQR 35–109 weeks) among the infants who discontinued ART after 96 weeks.11,12 A secondary analysis of neurodevelopmental outcomes at age 5 years did not show any significant differences among the children in the different study arms.13 In another randomized trial, 12 of 21 infants in the treatment interruption arm met ART restart criteria within 3 months.14 In summary, although trials of structured treatment interruptions in children have not shown significant short-term morbidity, the gains in time off ART are limited, and the long-term outcomes remain unknown.

-The case of an infant from Mississippi who initiated ART soon after birth and had a prolonged period of time without viremia after an unplanned treatment interruption raised the hope that it may be possible to stop or reduce the intensity of ART (e.g., use fewer agents) in some infants (see Antiretroviral Management of Newborns with Perinatal HIV Exposure or HIV Infection).16,17 However, the “Mississippi infant” had documented viral rebound after 28 months off ART,18 and additional reports have emerged of infants who experienced rebound viremia after stopping ART, despite having undetectable HIV DNA and RNA while on ART.19-21 A South African child aged 9.5 years was reported to have low levels of virus that was not replication competent after receiving ART from approximately 2 to 24 months of age; the factors that led to this outcome remain unknown.22 Future research might identify treatment strategies and diagnostic tests that enable ART to be safely interrupted in some children.
+The case of an infant from Mississippi who initiated ART soon after birth and had a prolonged period of time without viremia after an unplanned treatment interruption raised the hope that it may be possible to stop or reduce the intensity of ART (e.g., use fewer agents) in some infants (see Antiretroviral Management of Infants With In Utero, Intrapartum, or Breastfeeding Exposure to HIV).15,16 However, the “Mississippi infant” had documented viral rebound after 28 months off ART,17 and additional reports have emerged of infants who experienced rebound viremia after stopping ART, despite having undetectable HIV DNA and RNA while on ART.18-20 A South African child aged 9.5 years was reported to have low levels of virus that was not replication competent after receiving ART from approximately 2 to 24 months of age; the factors that led to this outcome remain unknown.21

 Short-Cycle Therapy Strategies